openmensa/doc.openmensa.org/content/api/v2/canteens.md

 : **string** - A human readable real-world locator (vulgo _street address_).

 coordinates
-: **list of floats** (or **null**) - The coordinates of the canteen, gievn as list of latitude and longitude in north-eastern direction (negative values imply southern or western hemisphere).
+: **list of floats** (or **null**) - The coordinates of the canteen, given as list of latitude and longitude in north-eastern direction (negative values imply southern or western hemisphere).
 Can be null if coordinates are unknown.

 ### Examples